After personal experience and much thought about some of the things the Lord has been teaching me lately, I’ve come to a conclusion:

 Both of the scenarios mentioned at the beginning of the previous paragraph could easily happen if someone decided to just stop being polite.
 But the point of this isn’t to just stop being polite.
 As believers, the point is to replace politeness with something that goes much deeper…loving one another as Jesus desires us to because we are all members of His Body.
 And to really love one another, we can’t let any untruth (no matter how “small” it may seem) keep us from being members of one another.
 Society would tell us that it definitely is not polite to confront someone about their sin.
 However, as brothers and sisters in Christ, it is our responsibility to confront each other about sin (Matthew 18:15-20; Galatians 6:1).
 And if we truly love each other, we would want to confront each other about anything that is keeping the other from drawing closer to Jesus or that is detracting from giving glory to the Lord.

-As these thoughts have been running through my head lately, and trying to form themselves into something coherent, a couple days ago I was talking about this all with one of my dearest friends.
-And I told her that I wanted her to not be polite to me and I wouldn’t be polite to her.
+I recently told one of my dearest friends that I wanted her to not be polite to me and I wouldn’t be polite to her.
 And despite my recently formed convictions regarding all this (though the seedling forms of those convictions have been there for awhile), I know that statement will be hard to always follow through with.
 After it has been ingrained in you since day one that you need to be polite to everyone, etc., it’s hard to break out of that and go past it to speaking the whole truth, in love, to each other about all things.
 But I know and can trust that the Lord will continue to keep working in me, because ultimately, this all is for His glory.

 “…but, speaking the truth in love, may grow up in all things into Him who is the head – Christ…”